yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

     ```
     "build": "tsc --build && copyfiles public/*.html lib/",
     ```
-    By doing this, the HTML pages used for auth redirect will be copied when building this bot project.
+    This will copy the HTML files used for the AAD redirect flow during build.

-1. After adding the following files, you need to create a new `teamsSsoBot` instance in `bot/src/index` file.
-Please replace the following code:
+5. Create a new `teamsSsoBot` instance in `bot/src/index` file.
+Replace the following code:
     ```
     // Process Teams activity with Bot Framework.
     server.post("/api/messages", async (req, res) => {